ucd-plse/FPLearner/README.md

 ##### Option 1: Testing on Pre-trained Model (Default)

-By default, you're reccomended to reproduce testing scores reported in the paper useing the pre-trianed models.
+By default, you're reccomended to reproduce testing scores reported in the paper using the pre-trianed models.
+To simplify, the instructions below utilize the performance prediction task as an illustration.
+Alternatively, you can opt for `-accr` to assess the accuracy prediction task.

 ##### ==> Run the following commands (approx. 1min)

 ```
 cd /root/home/scripts
-python3 main.py -test -b 16
+python3 main.py -test -b 16 -perf
 ```

 In this command, we set the batch size to be 16 by default.